 Maybe we have tremendous talent and ability, but still seem to have trouble succeeding.
 The reason?
 Call it what you will: procrastination, letting the ball drop, losing our vision, losing our focus, fear of failure or fear of success, they all lead to self-sabotage and all have one thing in common.

 Old wiring of neurons in our brain causes our subconscious mind to override our conscious desire and drive for success.
 We go on auto-pilot and do two things that past experiences have programmed into our subconscious.
-First, we may fail to focus and discipline ourselves.
-Or we rather play than work.
+First, we may fail to focus and discipline ourselves: We rather play than work.
 Second, we may struggle with fear.
 This fear is often hidden, but it can cause us to do the opposite of what we need to do to succeed.

 The good news is that our brain is not fixed like our shoe size.
 Because of the brain’s plasticity it’s never too late to change.
 Also, some failure is a necessary step for success.
 It's often through failure that we learn from our mistakes.
 Of course, failure is not our focus, but failure is where we can learn and make changes.
 With proper guidance and training, our brain can rewire itself and take on new patterns of success.